 - 4 The Best Bars in Pagrati

 - 5 Things to See and Do in Pagrati

 Falling in Love with Quirky Pagrati

 Pagrati is to Athens what Greenwich Village is to New York.
-Those looking to escape the tourist crowds and experience authentic Athens as adored by the locals are sure to fall in love with Pagrati.
+If you are looking to escape the tourist crowds and experience authentic Athens as adored by the locals, you are sure to fall in love with Pagrati.

 - Exploring the old Olympic stadium.

 - Sipping freddo cappuccino and playing backgammon at the quirky coffee shops

 - Hanging out with locals at the bars in Varnava square until the early hours.